tripleonard/todo-mysql/README.md

 Are you a MySQL DBA or have the mysql client open all the time?
 Do you want a cross platform todo list manager?
 This may be for you.
 I have created a few stored procedures to do the work.
+Inspired by Gina Trapani's [todo.txt](https://github.com/ginatrapani/todo.txt-cli).

 Installation
 ------------